PRAN1999/SakaiClientiOS/README.md

 </ul>

 ## Setting up Dev Environment
 If you'd like to compile and run the source code yourself, you can do so on any Mac machine.
-The dependencies are included in the repo, however the API Key and Build Secret for Fabric are not.
-While you may add your own Fabric credentials, you can also leave the repo the way it is and still have a successful build.
+The dependencies are already included in the repo.

 Run the following commands: